 - Publics and politics

 Students can study sociology as a major (the Bachelor of Arts in Sociology), a minor, or a guided area of study (for Liberal Arts majors).

-Sociology majors at Eugene Lang College benefit from the intimate, seminar-based program of the college and the rich resources of The New School, a progressive urban university.
+At Eugene Lang College, you'll benefit from the intimate, seminar-based program of the college and the rich resources of The New School, a progressive urban university.
 These resources include